 Day after day I listened in the car, at work, in the car back & all evening at home.
 Sometimes the signal was perfect, sometimes not so.
 I’d got to know the name & over time I got to understand that this was a pirate station that only broadcast on weekends.
 When I caught it mid-week the first time, this was some sort of bank holiday thing so the station took a few more chances.

 Throughout 1998 I developed an interest in the idea of mixing.
 My first non-mixed DnB CD was Sound in Motion from Origin Unknown, later came the Unified Colours of Drum & Bass & not long after was Jonny L’s Magnetic.
 I needed to mix these & so with the closure of some Tandy stores the same year, sales began.
-I bagged a 4 channel mixer for £30 hooked it up to a standard CD player with no fast forward or rewind & about a half second delay in playing the CD from a paused state along with an Amiga CD32 connected to a TV, output the audio to my midi hi-fi & started learning to beat match.
+I bagged a 4 channel mixer for £30 hooked it up to a standard CD player with no fast forward or rewind & about a half second with each button press, this, along with an Amiga CD32 connected to a TV & audio output to my midi hi-fi I started learning to beat match.
 What a set up!

 My mind goes into overdrive when I try to work it out.
 Did those two random lads really cause everything that has followed or did they simply bring it to the fore?